TheNoButton/logrhythm-slack-webhooks/README.md

 These are some examples/quick guide on how to send Slack Webhooks from LogRhythm AIE alarms.

 ### Steps
-1. Create your AIE alarm with fields that you want to pass to your webhook.
+1. Add a webhook to your Slack team.
 [NOT SHOWN]
+2. Create your AIE alarm with fields that you want to pass to your webhook.
+[NOT SHOWN]
-2. Create a powershell script accepting the fields as parameters.
+3. Create a powershell script accepting the fields as parameters.
 [basic.ps1]
-3. Create the actions.xml manifest with the same parameters/fields.
+4. Create the actions.xml manifest with the same parameters/fields.
 [actions.xml]
-4. Create your SmartResponse Plugin using the powershell script and manifest.
+5. Create your SmartResponse Plugin using the powershell script and manifest.
 [NOT SHOWN]
-5. Set your SmartResponse as an action to your AIE alarm, mapping the correct parameters:
+6. Set your SmartResponse as an action to your AIE alarm, mapping the correct parameters:

 	![](http://i.imgur.com/04swGjG.png)

-6. Trigger your alarm, observe the webhook:
+7. Trigger your alarm, observe the webhook:

 	![](http://i.imgur.com/OAlGKxa.png)